The Enchanted World: International editions

 Despite the universal appeal of the subject matter, the series has not been widely translated into other languages, though French, German, and Dutch-language editions are known to have been near-concurrently released by the local "Time-Life Books B.V."
 Amsterdam branch.
 Truncated, the Dutch-language edition (as Het Rijk der Fabelen, which literally translates as "The Realm of Fables"), did not see the last eight volumes in translation - most likely because of disappointing sales.
 On the other hand, it was standard issued with a dust jacket, contrary to the English, and other-language editions, which were normally issued without one for series subscribers, whereas individual title bookstore retail copies were issued with one.
-The same branch was also responsible for the similarly released French, German and UK English-language editions, of which the latter were also intended for all territories outside the USA/Canada and indistinguishable from the US source publications, save for their ISBNs and the use of the British versus the American spelling.
+The same branch was also responsible for the similarly released French, German and UK English-language editions, of which the latter were also intended for all territories outside the US/Canada and indistinguishable from the US source publications, save for their ISBNs and the use of the British versus the American spelling.
 Unlike their Dutch counterpart, the French and German-language series editions were completed in their entirety as Les mondes enchantés and Verzauberte Welten ("Enchanted Worlds" - plural in both cases) respectively.
 Both editions were Amsterdam branch publications and while the French edition did not, the German edition carried Dutch ISBNs, confusingly the very same ones as the Dutch-language counterparts if there were any.
-Contrary to the French and Dutch editions though, which only saw one print run each, but like in the USA, the series was a popular one in the German-speaking territories (Germany having been the birthplace of the Brothers Grimm after all, having their folk tales featured heavily in the Time-Life release in edited form), enjoying multiple reprints; of the first title, "Zauberer und Hexen", for example, is known that there have been at least five printings.
+Contrary to the French and Dutch editions though, which only saw one print run each, but like in the US, the series was a popular one in the German-speaking territories (Germany having been the birthplace of the Brothers Grimm after all, having their folk tales featured heavily in the Time-Life release in edited form), enjoying multiple reprints; of the first title, "Zauberer und Hexen", for example, is known that there have been at least five printings.
 The European edition releases lagged only slightly behind the release of the US source publications.